-- 37. On November 13, 2006, the respondents in the permit regime petitions submitted their response to the petitions (hereinafter: the response).
-Paragraph 74 of the response explicitly states as follows: "As held in Yanun, the infringement of a person's freedom of movement in a public area in a territory held under belligerent occupation cannot be compared with the infringement of his freedom of movement on his private land.
-Therefore the respondents are of the opinion that the closing of the seam zone area and the establishment of the permit regime at the same time, which regime enables all those having an individual connection to lands in the seam zone to receive an entry permit into the zone or live therein, as the case may be, appropriately balances between the pressing security need which underlies the taking of such measures, and the injury inflicted on the rights of the residents of the Area." - 38.
-Had the respondents complied with the statements made by them before this honorable court and permits were issued to any person whose connection to lands in the seam zone was substantiated, this petition, probably, would not have been filed.
-The honorable court, which held that the permit regime satisfied the proportionality tests, explicitly pointed out that "Our said determination is based not only on the arrangements themselves, but rather, also on the measures taken by the state to implement the arrangements, de facto, and on the movement and traffic regime carried out by it." (paragraph 40 of the judgment, ibid.)
+36. Paragraph 74 of respondents' response dated November 13, 2006, to the permit regime petitions explicitly states:

+"As held in Yanun, the infringement of a person's freedom of movement in a public area in a territory held under belligerent occupation cannot be compared with the infringement of his freedom of movement on his private land.
+Therefore the respondents are of the opinion that the closing of the seam zone area and the establishment of the permit regime at the same time, which regime enables all those having an individual connection to lands in the seam zone to receive an entry permit into the zone or live therein, as the case may be, appropriately balances between the pressing security need which underlies the taking of such measures, and the injury inflicted on the rights of the residents of the Area."

+37. Had the respondents complied with the statements made by them before this honorable court and permits were issued to any person whose connection to lands in the seam zone was substantiated, this petition, probably, would not have been filed.
+The honorable court, which held that the permit regime satisfied the proportionality tests, explicitly pointed out that "Our said determination is based not only on the arrangements themselves, but rather, also on the measures taken by the state to implement the arrangements, de facto, and on the crossing regime applied by it."
+(Paragraph 40 of the judgment, ibid.)